 The second that ocean was revealed — that very instant, perhaps — I could feel a change in the rest of the world’s perceptions on space.
 I glanced over at Alan — who was already looking back at me with a mixture of surprise and ecstasy on his face — and we wordlessly, instantly, and simultaneously returned our gazes to the screen in our living room to watch a live stream of history being made.

 The camera stabilized and zoomed out momentarily, allowing a small light from the probe to be lowered into the depths below.
 The black surface swallowed up the light, casting a cone of light back up to the surface as it descended, and I remember Alan whispering, “We did it.”

 “It’s not over quite yet,” I reminded him, smiling.
 Both he and I knew the light also held a sampling reservoir, and within three weeks it would be back on Earth and in their lab to be harshly scrutinized for extraterrestrial life.
 The light was just there for the general public.

 As I jumped up to grab a couple celebratory beers from the fridge, I heard Alan excitedly shriek, wailing out a shrill Aaaaaiiiieeeeeee that reverberated painfully in my ears.
-Instinctively I turned around to see what could be murdering my coworker in my living room, but found nothing out of the ordinary except a grown man with his knees under his chin, arms wrapped around his legs, looking up at me with a stoic face of fright.
+Instinctively I turned around to see what could possibly be murdering my coworker in my living room, but found nothing out of the ordinary except a grown man with his knees under his chin, arms wrapped around his legs, looking up at me with a frozen face of fright.

 His face, however, started to relax into a creeping smile at the exact second an announcer cut into the silent stream, announcing, “Hello everyone, this is,” — oh, who was it? — “someone important.
 I wanted to take a quick moment and remind the public that this is a live stream; if you have small children nearby, please be cautioned that we do not know what this discovery will visibly or audibly entail.”